Medications for back pain

 Your provider may prescribe a medicine called a muscle relaxant.
 Despite its name, it does not work directly on muscles.
 Instead, it works through your brain and spinal cord.

-This drug is often given along with over-the-counter pain relievers to relieve the symptoms of back pain or muscle spasm.
+This medicine is often given along with over-the-counter pain relievers to relieve the symptoms of back pain or muscle spasm.

 Examples of muscle relaxants include: